groupofn/3Lisp.Ruby/README.txt

                                         The Group of N

 The package includes a BETA version of a Ruby implementation of 3Lisp.
-The implementation follows the design in des Riviers & Smith (1984) and largely conforms to 3Lisp as specified in the Interim 3-Lisp Reference Manual.
-For convenience, we will call this 3Lisp Ruby implementation "3LispR", prounced "three-lisper".
+The implementation follows the design in des Rivières & Smith (1984) and largely conforms to 3Lisp as specified in the Interim 3-Lisp Reference Manual.
+For convenience, we will call this 3Lisp Ruby implementation "3LispR", pronounced "three-lisper".

 1. Install Ruby 1.9

-3LispR requries Ruby 1.9.1 and above.
+3LispR requires Ruby 1.9.1 and above.
 The preinstalled version of Ruby that comes with Snow Leopard is 1.8.7.
 We thus need to download and set up Ruby 1.9.x.

-Assuming you have Xcode installed and has "/usr/local/bin" as part of your PATH that precedes "/usr/bin", you can set up Ruby 1.9.2 through the following sequence at the shell prompt:
+Assuming you have Xcode installed and have "/usr/local/bin" as part of your PATH that precedes "/usr/bin", you can set up Ruby 1.9.2 through the following sequence at the shell prompt:

       curl -O ftp://ftp.ruby-lang.org/pub/ruby/1.9/ruby-1.9.2-p180.tar.gz